coddo/gost/README.md

 # What's this?

 This is the skeleton of a Web API written in go.
-In order to use it, you have to clone it rename it as you want (also rename all the imports from 'go-server-template' to your app's name) and then start coding over this template.
+In order to use it, you have to clone it, rename it as you want (also rename all the imports from 'go-server-template' to your app's name) and then start coding over this template.

 This template contains basic endpoints for Users (+ login system) and Transactions (payments made between users).
 Both the endpoints are fully working ones, however the user is free to modify/delete them as they will.

-!NOTE that deleting the Users model completely from the app will make this template to malfunction.
+###!NOTE that deleting the Users model completely from the app will make this template to malfunction.

 # Configuration steps for the API